Strengthening painful bones

 Balloon kyphoplasty is similar to vertebroplasty.
 It treats fractures of the spine.
 For kyphoplasty, little balloons are put into the spine.
 They are slowly inflated so that the spine goes back to as near its normal height as possible.
 Then special cement is injected into the space created by the balloon to strengthen the bone.

-Diagram showing kyphoplast procedure
+Diagram showing kyphoplasty

-Clinical trials have shown that this technique can help to relieve pain and restore some height.
+Trials have shown that this technique can help to relieve pain and restore some height.

 Access to treatment